Cat bite abscesses

-(3) Presence of a penis.
-This sounds the easiest way – however, tomcats have a retractable penis that points backwards underneath the tail… In exactly the same place as the queen’s vulva.
+(3) This sounds the easiest way – however, tomcats have a retractable penis that points backwards underneath the tail… In exactly the same place as the queen’s vulva.
 In both sexes, it just looks like a small hole underneath their anus.

-(5) The Ano-Genital distance – in other words, the distance between the top and the bottom hole.
+(5) Specifically, the Ano-Genital distance – in other words, the distance between the top and the bottom hole.
 In general, females have a shorter distance than males, but it can be hard to judge unless you’ve got a couple of kittens to compare!

-(6) The shape of the genital orifice (the bottom hole!).
+(6) The shape of the genital orifice (the bottom hole!) can be very revealing.
 In the females, this is an elongated slit, so when looking from behind they have a round anus and long vulva, like – an i The toms, meanwhile, have two round holes, like :

-(7) Genetic Testing.
-OK, this is a cheat – but it is an option if all else fails!
+(7) OK, this is a cheat – but it is an option if all else fails!

 No one method is ideal; however, by using a combination of different features, it’s almost always possible to sex even very tiny kittens with a fair degree of accuracy.
 If in doubt, come and talk to us and one of our vets or nurses will show you!

 Cats are very prone to becoming stressed – and we now know that stress is a major factor in the development of a range of different diseases and problem-behaviours.
 In fact, stress and its attendant behaviours may be one of the most common reasons for cats to be rehomed.
 In this factsheet, we’ll try to answer some of the key questions about stress in cats.